 Use a high-quality compost specifically formulated for containers.
 It should be well-draining, lightweight, and rich in organic matter.

-Since container plants have limited access to nutrients, regularly fertilize with an organic, balanced fertilizer to replenish the soil.
+Since container plants have limited access to nutrients, regularly fertilise with an organic, balanced fertiliser to replenish the soil.
 Follow the instructions on the product label for the correct dosage.

 Composting